syncfusion-content/maui-docs/MAUI/DateTime-Slider/thumb-and-overlay.md

 # Thumb and Overlay in .NET MAUI DateTime Slider (SfDateTimeSlider)

-This section helps to learn about how to customize the thumb and thumb overlay in the date-time slider.
+This section helps to learn about how to customize the thumb and thumb overlay in the DateTime Slider.

 * Thumb - It is one of the elements of slider which can be used to drag and change the selected value of the slider.
 * Thumb overlay - It is rendered around the thumb while interacting with them.

 ## Thumb size

-You can change the size of the thumb in the slider using the [`Radius`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbStyle.html#Syncfusion_Maui_Sliders_SliderThumbStyle_Radius) property of the [`ThumbStyle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbStyle.html) class.
+You can change the size of the thumb in the DateTime Slider using the [`Radius`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbStyle.html#Syncfusion_Maui_Sliders_SliderThumbStyle_Radius) property of the [`ThumbStyle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbStyle.html) class.
 The default value of the [`Radius`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbStyle.html#Syncfusion_Maui_Sliders_SliderThumbStyle_Radius)  property is `10.0`.

 {% tabs %}